 The Medicare coverage is only for the 21 days from the date of surgery.

-Medicare terms covered equipment for use in the home as “Durable Medical Equipment” or DME.
+Medicare Part B covered certain durable medical equipment for use in the home if –

 - it’s got to be able to withstand repeated use over time – durable